willhunt914/CAD/README.md

 ![Assembly](https://user-images.githubusercontent.com/71402974/197790905-c2627253-1b83-4d85-9b6f-ab82234299cb.png)

 ### Reflection
 I learned that when you are inserting hardware into a part you dont have to individually use mates and you can just select the 3 holes and then insert.
 I learned that if you hold shift when your cursor is over the right face it locks the mates.
+You can use the animate tool to showcase your assembly.

 ## Branch_and_Merge
-The goal of this asignment was to create new branches and versions.
+The goal of this assignment was to create new branches and versions.

 ![branch](https://user-images.githubusercontent.com/71402974/197795208-2c2616d9-2cc8-47aa-a91b-cbae74ba838c.png)

 This photo includes versions from Both me and Matthias including both of our spinner designs.

 ### Reflection
 I learned that you should use a branch when you want to create a independent workspace in the same document.
 You should use a version when you want to create a snapshop in time.
 Instead of the extrude tool, you should use the loft tool if you want the sketch to change as it extrudes.
-You can use the animate tool to showcase your assembly.

 ## Multipart_Studio
 We were given multiple drawings and dimensions to create a new part.